Clifton T. Perkins Hospital Center: History

+The Board of Public Works agreed to change the name from The Maximum Security Hospital to the Clifton T. Perkins Hospital Center, in honor of Doctor Clifton T. Perkins, who was established as the first Commissioner of Mental Health of the State of Maryland in 1950 and who died in 1959.
+Dr. Perkins was a distinguished psychiatrist who arrived in Maryland with a mission to reform conditions in their public hospitals.
+He brought about the desegregation of Maryland psychiatric hospitals, despite considerable public opposition and with the necessity of federal court action.

+Dr. Clifton T. Perkins, first Commissioner of Mental Health of the State of Maryland, 1950.

 Function

-Clifton T. Perkins Hospital Center is classified as a "Mental Hygiene Administration facility within the Department of Health and Mental Hygiene."
+Clifton T. Perkins Hospital Center is classified as a "Mental Hygiene Administration Facility within the Maryland Department of Health."
 The facility is also known as "Maryland’s maximum security forensic psychiatric hospital."
 Nearly all of its patients are involved in the legal system in some manner.
-CTPHC receives, evaluates, and treats several different groups of patients, including individuals who require psychiatric evaluation because they have been accused of a felony and have raised the Not Criminally Responsible (NCR) defense and/or their Competency to Stand Trial is in question.
+CTPHC receives, evaluates, and treats several different groups of patients, including individuals who require psychiatric evaluation because they have been accused of a crime and have raised the Not Criminally Responsible (NCR) defense and/or their Competency to Stand Trial is in question.
 CTPHC also provides treatment to accused offenders who have been adjudicated NCR and/or Incompetent to Stand Trial (IST) and accepts inmates from fellow correctional and psychiatric facilities who meet the criteria for involuntary commitment (IVA), or whose behavior is violent or aggressive.
-It is the forensic hospital providing psychiatric behavioural health care, with areas offering maximum and medium-security.
+It is the forensic hospital providing psychiatric behavioral health care, with areas offering maximum, medium, and minimum-security.

-The high security hospital had been the subject of coverage by the Washington Post during 2024.
-Longer term issues now included, abuse, a riot, a murder and a rape.
-Maryland's Secretary of Health, Laura Herrera Scott, told an investigating committee that she had been misled.